CRMs aren’t just for forecasts and pipeline reports.

 We’ve all been there.
 30 minutes before your weekly team meeting, and what haven’t you done?

 Your status report.
 Your project summary.
-[Insert the way your team tracks progress here.]
+[Insert other ways your team tracks progress here.]

 For Sales teams, that means switching back and forth between your inbox, meeting notes, and Salesforce cobbling together updates.
 Manually adding Salesforce tasks, logging emails, and editing open opportunities to match your most recent conversations.
 When making after-the-fact updates, valuable details are often lost in the hurry of sifting through a crowded inbox for highlights and reminders.